Yannis-Alouache/TodoApp/README.md

 ![image](https://user-images.githubusercontent.com/57330326/150119036-f7cbd766-0d32-4870-b7c5-7d10dfefdb39.png)

-You can launch the project by with :
+You can launch the project with :

 pipenv shell (in root of project to enable virtualenv)